 So when is the best time?

-Answer: Mid to late April is a good time to scarify your lawn.
+Answer: July is not a good time to scarify your lawn, particularly if it is too dry.
 You must scarify your lawn only when your grass is growing strongly.

 What is scarification?